gibus/SpreadRevolutionaryDate/README.md

 To perform authentication and to post a message, there is a strong likelihood that the new target requires specific parameters (e.g.: tokens, keys, account name, password, channels, etc.).
 These parameters should be defined as required attributes of the target class.
 Values for such attributes should be set in the [configuration file](#configuration), inside a section named after the target in lower case (`[mytarget]`), or as [command line parameters](#command-line-parameters) prefixed with the name of the target in lower case, followed by an underscore (`--mytarget_myparam`).

-Should you extend `spread-revolutionary-date` to a new target, we advise you to have a look on how default targets are implemented: [App::SpreadRevolutionaryDate::Target::Twitter](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Twitter) with [Twitter::API](https://metacpan.org/pod/Twitter::API) `worker`, [App::SpreadRevolutionaryDate::Target::Mastodon](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Mastodon) with [Mastodon::Client](https://metacpan.org/pod/Mastodon::Client) `worker`.
+Should you extend `spread-revolutionary-date` to a new target, we advise you to have a look on how default targets are implemented: [App::SpreadRevolutionaryDate::Target::Bluesky](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Bluesky) with [Bluesky](https://metacpan.org/pod/Bluesky) `worker`, [App::SpreadRevolutionaryDate::Target::Twitter](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Twitter) with [Twitter::API](https://metacpan.org/pod/Twitter::API) `worker`, [App::SpreadRevolutionaryDate::Target::Mastodon](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Mastodon) with [Mastodon::Client](https://metacpan.org/pod/Mastodon::Client) `worker`.
 Both are using [OAuth2 protocol](https://oauth.net/2/) to perform authentication.
 The third and fourth default targets, `App::SpreadRevolutionaryDate::Target::Freenode` <App::SpreadRevolutionaryDate::Target::Liberachat>, uses a [chatbot](https://en.wikipedia.org/wiki/Chatbot): [App::SpreadRevolutionaryDate::Target::Freenode::Bot](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Freenode::Bot) [App::SpreadRevolutionaryDate::Target::Liberachat::Bot](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::Liberachat::Bot) subclassing [Bot::BasicBot](https://metacpan.org/pod/Bot::BasicBot).
 You can also see a very simple example with a test file provided in this distribution at `t/new_target.t`, which just prints out the revolutionary date on the standard output using core module [IO::Handle](https://metacpan.org/pod/IO::Handle).

 # EXTENDING TO NEW MESSAGE MAKERS